 Pricing changes from preview

-Effective July 30, 2018, Linux and containerized apps deployed in an App Service Environment have returned to regular App Service on Linux and App Service Environment pricing.
-The 50 percent discount on the Linux App Service Plan from the public preview has been removed for general availability and is no longer being offered.
+Linux and containerized apps deployed in an App Service Environment are returning to regular App Service on Linux and App Service Environment pricing.
+The 50 percent discount on the Linux App Service Plan from the public preview is being removed for general availability and is no longer being offered.

 New regions/countries added